collin1021/collin1021.github.io/_build/02/causality-and-experiments.md

 *"These problems are, and will probably ever remain, among the inscrutable secrets of nature.
-They belong to a class of questions radically inaccessible to the human intelligence."* â€”The Times of London, September 1849, on how cholera is contracted and spread
+They belong to a class of questions radically inaccessible to the human intelligence."* —The Times of London, September 1849, on how cholera is contracted and spread

 Does the death penalty have a deterrent effect?
 Is chocolate good for you?
 What